Discovery

 Interface:

 Registered by sdk.RegisterDeployRunner(runner).
-Core sitectl deploy calls __deploy pre-down before docker compose down and __deploy post-up after docker compose up.
+Core sitectl deploy calls deploy.run with pre-down before docker compose down and post-up after docker compose up.

 Interface:

-Registered by sdk.RegisterComponentDefinitions(...).
-These power the lower-level sitectl component describe, sitectl component reconcile, and sitectl component set commands.
-Component definitions are the data; the SDK generates the hidden command implementations automatically from the registry.
+Registered by sdk.RegisterServiceComponents(...) or sdk.RegisterComponentCommand(cmd) for custom component implementations.
+These power the lower-level sitectl component list, sitectl component describe, sitectl component reconcile, and sitectl component set commands.

 Registered by sdk.RegisterConvergeRunner(runner).
 Core sitectl converge invokes this after confirming the context’s plugin supports it (CanConverge: true in metadata).
-All flags and arguments from the user are forwarded verbatim.
+Core-owned flags such as --path, --report, --verbose, --format, and rootfs overrides are passed as typed params; plugin-specific flags remain in passthrough args.

 Interface: